browniebroke/django-migrate-sql-deux/README.md

 #### Django 5.2+

 If you're running Django 5.2 or newer, you should also do something similar for the `migrate` command.
-Django 5.2 introduces a new system check to make sure both commands use the same autodetector class.
+Django 5.2 introduces a system check to make sure both commands use the same `autodetector` class.

-If you run another app providing a custom autodetector class, you'll have to combine it with the autodetector from this package.
+If you run another app providing a custom `autodetector` class, you'll need to combine it with the `autodetector` from this package.

 ```python
 # app1/management/commands/_autodetector.py